luigisaetta/nlp-tfidf-vs-transformers/README.md

 # nlp-tfidf-vs-transformers
-IN this repo I have collected all the code developed to test the transformers approach vs tf-idf
+In this repo I have collected all the code developed to test the transformers approach vs tf-idf